Mount Saint Mary's University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling Psychology, Marriage and Family Therapy Specialization

-Department/School: Department of Psychology, Graduate Programs.
+Department / School: Department of Psychology, Graduate Programs.

-Campus Locations: Chalon Campus at 12001 Chalon Road, Los Angeles, CA 90049 (West Los Angeles) and Doheny Campus at 10 Chester Place, Los Angeles, CA 90007 (Downtown Los Angeles).
+Campus Location: Chalon Campus at 12001 Chalon Road, Los Angeles, CA 90049 (West Los Angeles) and Doheny Campus at 10 Chester Place, Los Angeles, CA 90007 (Downtown Los Angeles).
+See the Mount Saint Mary's University home page.

 Modality: In person, with some hybrid components.
 The ¡Enlaces! bilingual certificate track is available in a synchronous online evening format.